ging/fi-xifi-monitoring-dashboard/README.md

 3 - Include monitWidget.js in your website (saved in dist/monitWidget.js).

-4 - Define the different parameters:
+4 - Define the different params:

 If you are going to initialize real time monitoring widget, this are the params to be set: